Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

 If all the targets repository hosts are built from the same OS image and strictly confugred the same way, there is no to very little chance for the UID/GID to get inconsistent accross nodes.
 This greatly limits the problem and most of the time if you stick to that principal you can use regular POSIX model approach

-If all the target repository hosts are bound to a centralized user/group directory, an option can be to manually created the `alfresco` user and `Alfresco` group within this directory so all nodes will for sure share the same UID/GID.
+If all the target repository hosts are bound to a centralized user/group directory, an option can be to manually created the `alfresco` user and `alfresco` group within this directory so all nodes will for sure share the same UID/GID.
 Though you need to realize that it introduce a dependency on the platform to that directory system.

 ### Properly configuring your storage system